hyperledger/fabric/docs/install_instantiate.md

 fabric directory within your vagrant environment, execute the `make peer-docker` and `make orderer-docker` commands.

-### Start the network of 2 peers, an orderer, and a CLI
+### Start the network of 2 peers, an orderer, and a CLI container
 Navigate to the fabric/docs directory in your vagrant environment and start your network:
 ```bash
 docker-compose -f docker-2peer.yml up